dilipsarkar/com.commontime.cordova.splunk-mint/README.md

 ### plugins.splunkmint.enableLogCat

-Enables a limited logcat to be sent along with a crash.
+Enables a limited logcat to be sent along with a crash. _Android only_.

 ```javascript
 function successCallback () {